 I can’t count the hairs I’ve pulled out because of some tiny, hard-to-spot detail that is preventing my team from moving forward on a project.
 It’s enough to make a grown man weep!

 The frustration these problems cause is incredible, but so is the absolute satisfaction I get when we finally figure them out – it makes me feel like a trillion bucks!
-Like most other relationships, this emotional variety of passion, frustration, and emotional reward just feeds the love I have for what we do and keeps me coming back for more.
+Like some other relationships, this emotional variety of passion, frustration, dedication, and emotional reward just feeds the love I have for what we do and keeps me coming back for more.

 Sometimes hard to come by, even harder to maintain.
-Motivation is like a Canadian summer – warm & wonderful when it’s here, something you crave when it’s not.
+Motivation is like a Canadian summer – warm & wonderful when it’s here, something you crave when it’s not!

 There are mornings when I wake up not knowing what my day’s going to bring – will it be smooth sailing (ha, ha)?
 Or will it be filled with chaos, strife, and sick employees?
 Will I be doing my actual job today, or the job of 3 of my employees because they’ve all been struck with the flu…?
 It’s times like these that motivation can be hard to come by.